kseniadobrovolskaia/rvdash/README.md

 cat Hello.S
 ```
   ```
   .global _start                    # Provide program starting address to linker

-# Setup the parameters to print hello rvdash
+# Setup the parameters to print hellorvdash
 # and then call Linux to do it.

 _start:  addi  a0, x0, 1          # 1 = StdOut
            la    a1, hellorvdash    # load address of hellorvdash addi  a2, x0, 15         # length of string
            addi  a7, x0, 64         # linux write system call
            ecall                    # Call linux to output the string

 # Setup the parameters to exit the program
 # and then call Linux to do it.

            addi    a0, x0, 0        # Use 0 return code
            addi    a7, x0, 93       # Service command code 93 terminates
            ecall                    # Call linux to terminate the program

 .data
 hellorvdash:      .ascii   "Hello, rvdash!\n"

   ```